Sampa-USP/scm2020/lab2/README.md

 - Entender a estrutura básica do arquivo de topologia do LAMMPS
 - Entender a estrutura básica do arquivo de entrada do LAMMPS
-- Realizar a minimização de energia de diferentes moléculas
+- Realizar a minimização de energia de diferentes sistemas

 ## Otimização da molécula de metano no campo de força OPLS-AA